telehash/TMesh/TMesh.md

 # Implementation Notes

 * if a packet chunk is incomplete in one window, prioritize subsequent windows from that mote
+* prioritize different communities based on their energy performance, test more efficient ones dynamically

 # Security Considerations